Neutralizing antibody: Broadly neutralizing antibodies

 Most of the neutralizing antibodies produced by the immune system are very specific for a single virus strain due to affinity maturation by B cells.
 Some pathogens with high genetic variability, such as HIV, constantly change their surface structure such that neutralizing antibodies with high specificity to the old strain can no longer bind to the new virus strain.
 This immune evasion strategy prevents the immune system from developing immunological memory against the pathogen.
 Broadly neutralizing antibodies (bNAbs), on the other hand, have the special ability to bind and neutralize multiple strains of a virus species.
+They too arise from affinity maturation (MA), but the randomness in antibody generation and MA has lined up in a way that MA ends up increasing the affinity against a conserved epitope.

 bNAbs have been initially found in HIV patients.
 However, they are quite rare: an in situ screening study showed that only 1% of all patients develop bNAbs against HIV. bNABs can neutralize a wide range of virus strains by binding to conserved regions of the virus surface proteins that are unable to mutate because they are functionally essential for the virus replication.
 Most binding sites of bNAbs against HIV are on HIV's exposed surface antigen, the envelope (Env) protein (a trimer composed of gp120 and gp41 subunits).
 These site include the CD4 binding site or the gp41-gp120 interface.
 Los Alamos National Laboratory's HIV Databases is a comprehensive resource that has a wealth of information about HIV sequences, bNAbs, and more.

 Additionally, bNAbs have been found for other viruses including influenza, hepatitis C, dengue and West Nile virus.

 Research

+Preliminary research is conducted to identify and test bNAbs against HIV-1.
+There is research on using them directly as forms of accquired immunity and on potential ways to generate them reliably in any person.

-Preliminary research is conducted to identify and test bNAbs against HIV-1. bNAbs are used in research to rationally design vaccines to stimulate production of bNAbs and immunity against viruses.
-No antigen that triggers bNAb production in animal models or humans is known.
+One ideal in the field of vaccination is to reliably replicate the generation of bNAbs: doing so would produce a vaccine more resistant to immune escape.
+The sequences of known bnAbs are used to reconstruct the processes that lead to their generation, which in turn guides the design of antigens.
+No antigen that triggers bNAb production in animal models or humans is known as of 2018.

+Engineered neutralizing antibodies

-Bispecific antibodies (bsAb) against HIV-1 are also currently being studied.
-One example of such an antibody binds bind both HIV-1 Env and the CD4 receptor and this seems to allow it to have enhanced ability to neutralise HIV-1 as well as an enhanced neutralisation breadth.
+Most natural antibodies are symmetrical, with two tips of the "Y" shape binding the same epitope.
+By combining the tips of different antibodies, a bi-specific antibody (BsAb) that binds both molecules and "glues" them together can be made.
+One example of such an antibody binds both HIV-1 Env and its CD4 receptor.
+This seems to allow it to have enhanced ability to neutralise HIV-1 as well as an enhanced neutralisation breadth.
+It is theorized that this BsAb first binds to the CD4 on the surface of target cells, putting it in a good position to bind to and stop any attacking Env.